Week of violence in South Sudan kills 60, government says

-JUBA Fighting in South Sudan killed at least 60 people this week, the military said on Friday, stoking fears the region could plunge back into full-scale war.
+JUBA (Reuters) - Fighting in South Sudan killed at least 60 people this week, the military said on Friday, stoking fears the region could plunge back into full-scale war.

-Army spokesman Lul Ruai Koang accused the rebels of "burning civilians, maiming women and child abductions and setting ablaze properties."
+Army spokesman Lul Ruai Koang accused the rebels of "burning civilians, maiming women and child abductions and setting ablaze properties".

 Armed men loyal to former Vice President Riek Machar killed 11 government soldiers and 28 civilians from Saturday to Thursday, Koang said in a press statement.
 Twenty-one rebels were also killed, he said.

-A spokesman for the rebels was not immediately available for comment.
+A spokesman for the rebels denied the accusations.

+"Those who are committing atrocities and raping are deserted SPLA (government) soldiers who have not been paid for several months and their families are starving.
+Our forces are aiming to target only those in uniforms," the deputy spokesman for the opposition forces, Dickson Gatluak, told Reuters by phone from Ethiopia.

 South Sudan, the world's youngest nation, sank into civil war in 2013 after President Salva Kiir, an ethnic Dinka, sacked Machar, a Nuer, from his position as vice president.
 Subsequent fighting often followed ethnic lines and human rights groups say both sides targeted civilians.